 Evaluate the relative benefit between each alternative against the baseline and contextual performance metrics to determine the optimally performing solution for the least cost.
 (See 1104.03(3) for information on calculating the benefit/cost of alternatives.)

-Planning phase corridor sketches or studies may identify WSDOT’s strategy for the corridor (see the guidance document section titled Alternative Strategies and Solutions for more information regarding different strategies that may be considered).
-If this has occurred, develop at least one alternative based on that identified strategy and bring forward into the alternative evaluation process (see 1104.03).
+Planning phase corridor sketches or studies may be used to identify WSDOT’s strategy for the corridor.
+If occurred planning phase has occurred, develop at least one alternative based on the strategy identified in the planning report See the Alternative Strategies and Solutions subsection of the Guidance Document for more information regarding different strategies that may be considered.

-In some cases, planning studies may have developed specific alternatives.
-Carry planning phase alternatives into the alternative evaluation process, unless planning phase alternatives are obsolete.
-In some cases, alternatives may present opportunities for phased implementation.
+If a planning study has developed specific alternatives, and those alternatives are still relevant,carry those alternatives into the alternative evaluation process.

-1104.03 Alternative Solution Evaluation
+1104.04 Alternative Solution Evaluation

-Alternative solution evaluation involves understanding the performance benefits obtained from alternative solutions in relation to the selected design year and cost.
+Alternative solution evaluation involves analyzing the design year performance benefits provided by a solutions with respect to the amortized cost.
 It is the intent of the alternative solution evaluation process to:

 Compare solutions that resolve the baseline need(s) in consideration with the benefits or impacts associated with the contextual needs.

 Analyze the relative value of each alternative, including associated performance trade-offs.
+Considerations should also include agency risks, resource constraints, and life cycle operating and maintenance costs. .

 Mitigate unacceptable performance trade-offs with proven countermeasures.